purpleladydragons/KhanProject/README.md

 Otherwise, this program requires Networkx and matplotlib to be installed.
 Their python bindings also need to be installed.

+Matplotlib was giving me trouble in a virtual enviroment so I opted to install it globally instead.
+If you are comfortable installing networkx and matplotlib globally, run the following command.

-To install Networkx, matplotlib, and pip on a mac, run the included installer:
+To install Networkx and matplotlib on a mac, run the included installer:

     sudo ./install_dependencies